ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

         * **Default**
           Analyzer: 'LowerCase Keyword'
           The text is not split into tokens.
-          The text is converted to lower-case, and matches are case insensitive.
+          The text is converted to lowercase, and matches are case insensitive.
         * **Search**
           Use the `Analyzer` dropdown menu to select an analyzer.
           'StandardAnalyzer' will be used by default.